Steven Hallworth: Professional

 Hallworth failed to qualify for the opening two ranking events in the 2014–15 season, but did secure his first win as a professional, beating Zak Surety 5–4 in the first qualifying round of the Australian Goldfields Open.
 All 128 players on the snooker tour automatically play in the first round of the UK Championship and in Hallworth's debut at the venue stage of a ranking event he lost 6–1 to Mark Williams.
 In the Welsh Open first round he took Shaun Murphy to a deciding frame but lost it to be edged out 4–3.
 Hallworth led reigning Indian Open champion Michael White 4–0 in the opening round of World Championship qualifying, before losing seven frames in a row and went on to be defeated 10–8.
 He ended his first season on tour as the world number 116.

 A run of 10 consecutive defeats from June 2015 to December was ended when Hallworth overcame Thepchaiya Un-Nooh 5–4 in the German Masters qualifiers.
 He then beat Andy Hicks 5–4 on the final black to play in a ranking event outside of the United Kingdom for the first time, but was whitewashed 5–0 by world number one Mark Selby.
-Hallworth dropped off the tour at the end of the season and failed to advance through Q School.
+Hallworth dropped off the tour at the end of the season and failed to advance through the 2016 Q School.

 Return to amateur status

 Hallworth defeated Hossein Vafaei 4–3 to qualify for the Indian Open and narrowly lost 4–3 to Stuart Bingham in the opening round.
 The Shoot-Out was upgraded to a ranking event this season and Hallworth made the quarter-finals with wins over Boonyarit Keattikun, Michael White, Daniel Wells and Li Hang.
 His run came to an end at the hands of Andy Hicks.
 He whitewashed Darryl Hill 4–0 at the Gibraltar Open, before losing 4–1 to Nigel Bond in the second round.
 Hallworth was a win away from earning a two-year tour card at the EBSA Play-off, but was bested 4–1 by Gerard Greene.

-At the end of the 2017/18 season, he entered Q School in an attempt to win back a place on the professional snooker tour.
+At the end of the 2017/18 season, he entered the 2018 Q School in an attempt to win back a place on the professional snooker tour.
 He earnt a credible victory over Zhao Xintong.

-In 2022/23 season he has reached the last 16 of the 2022 British Open he beat Barry Hawkins 4-3.
+In the 2022/23 season, he reached the last 16 of the 2022 British Open, where he beat Barry Hawkins 4–3.